dwivedi-ritik/sanfoundry-scraper/README.md

 ```bash
 pip install -r requirements.txt
 ```
 to install requirements.

 after that just run `python main.py` with required flags.

+### Notes

+Wheasyprint require gtk libraries so if you running windows machine which does not have gtk libraries you may require to download (GTK for windows runtime envoironment) [https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases/tag/2021-04-29] libraries .

 LOG: This is getting traction hehe so gonna make it better to use and better at output